solvicta/Astraloria-Music/README.md

 https://modrinth.com/mod/ambientsounds

+I have a custom ambience pack coming up for that mod as well, not quite finished though :3

 ----
 I also recommend disabling vanilla music while using this pack, as most of the tracks do not quite fit the same theme.